GR from RG: Gravity Is Induced From Renormalization Group Flow In The Infrared: Concluding Remarks

 Any emergent gravity proposal must confront the formidable Weinberg-Witten no-go theorem \cite{Weinberg:1980kq}: A relativistic field theory cannot simultaneously possess a massless spin-2 particle (the graviton) and a local, Lorentz-invariant, conserved energy-momentum tensor (EMT) within the same Minkowski spacetime, $\partial_{a}T^{ab}=0$.
 Since standard non-gravitational QFTs naturally possess such an EMT, the theorem is widely interpreted as prohibiting the graviton to be a composite state of lower-spin particles.
 This appears to contradict our central idea, where in the UV we deal with a standard non-gravitating QFT.

 The resolution to this apparent paradox is straightforward: the Weinberg-Witten theorem forbids gravity only in the presence of a conserved current $\partial_{a}T^{ab}=0$.
 In our framework, this condition holds strictly only at the asymptotic UV boundary, precisely where gravity is absent.
 As we flow to any finite energy scale $r$, the holographic RG forces the induced metric $\gamma_{ab}(r)$ to run, transforming the conservation law into the covariant form $\nabla_{a}T^{ab}=0$, which is a part of the 5D Einstein equations \cite{Adami:2025pqr}.
-The theorem does not preclude gravity with a \textit{covariantly conserved EMT}.
-Thus, our construction evades the no-go result; the 4D metric $\gamma_{ab}$ is a dynamical field and has energy scale dependence, therefore, the RG-induced gravity is compatible with the theorem.
+The theorem does not preclude gravity with a \textit{covariantly conserved EMT}.\footnote{We note that in any diffeomorphism invariant field theory, we have a similar relation $\nabla_{a}T^{ab}=0$.
+This condition not only does not bar the presence of gravity, but is crucial for the consistency of Einstein's equation.} Thus, our construction evades the no-go result; the 4D metric $\gamma_{ab}$ is a dynamical field and has energy scale dependence, therefore, the RG-induced gravity is compatible with the theorem.

 \paragraph{Deviation from the standard Wilsonian RG.} Standard textbook Wilsonian RG description asserts that couplings and dynamical fields should be renormalized while the background spacetime—typically flat Minkowski space—remains rigid and unrenormalized.
 Holography challenges this picture.
 Our analysis of the Hamiltonian constraint \eqref{Hamiltonian-constraint} makes this explicit: the textbook Wilsonian RG analysis ignores gravity.
 However, once 4D gravity is admitted, the $\Ottbar$ term in \eqref{Hamiltonian-constraint} acquires a non-vanishing coefficient, thereby coupling the background geometry to the stress-energy tensor.
 Since no symmetry protects $\Ottbar$, it is inevitably turned on by quantum effects as one flows to the IR.
 Consequently, the background metric cannot remain fixed and must evolve with the energy scale.
 This profound implication of holography—that the spacetime over which the 4D QFT resides, is subject to renormalization—calls for revisiting the Wilsonian paradigm and demands deeper investigation and understanding.
 We close with the remark that, while we employed holography and 5D gravity to establish the emergence of gravity in the dual 4D theory, our analysis can, in principle, be carried out in a pure 4D picture with the modification in the Wilsonian RG discussed above.